khannavidur/projectEuler/README.md

 # projectEuler
-A collection programs of my solutions to project Euler.
-The language is generally C++
+A collection of programs for my solutions to project Euler.
+The language is generally C++.